-After a months-long build-up, a timid but highly publicized beef, three multi-platinum singles, and one carefully timed Degrassi reunion, Drake's eighth full-length project, Scorpion, wafted out into the world like so much Instagrammed cigar smoke last night.
+After a months-long build-up, a timid but highly publicised beef, three multi-platinum singles, and one carefully timed Degrassi reunion, Drake's eighth full-length project, Scorpion, wafted out into the world like so much Instagrammed cigar smoke last night.
 Its 25 songs spread out over 90 minutes, so there's plenty of space for the OVO honcho and basketball enthusiast to work in different styles and moods without flattening his through line.
 Every song here will find its way onto a different Spotify playlist, but they pull together impressively.

 Unlike Kanye West, who now seems to have a team of people scouring Numero Group reissues for samples but nobody in any particular hurry to clear the tracks before they're released, Drake and his team have pulled from an unlikely range of musicians to create Scorpion's exoskeleton.
 Beyond the newly unearthed Michael Jackson track on "Don't Matter to Me" and the Mariah Carey remix on "Emotionless," there are some sounds that need to be picked apart.
 They are these: